cam-ball/cam-ball.github.io/_posts/2021-02-11-nuzlocke-tracker.md

 There isn't much so far, just a region selector and a table view that lists all of the named areas within a region.

+{% include embedded_image.html url="/assets/images/posts/2021-02-11-nuzlocke-tracker/tracker.png" description="" %}

 The basic interface will include, per region:

 - a list of all locations within the region
 - a dropdown for each of those regions to select which pokemon was caught in that area
 - a place to note the name of aforementioned Pokemon
 - a place to denote whether that Pokemon is still in this plane of existence (whether or not the pokemon has been released, per the rules of the challenge)

 I've paused on this for now because of a snag I've hit with the API (or, possibly, with my understanding of how the API data is populated), but I'm hoping to outline the details of that and what steps (if any!)
 I'm taking to resolve it when I'm out of those specific woods.

 This is a really nice toy project because the MVP is so straighforward but there's a lot of room for improvement and I feel like there's potential to make a genuinely usable, dynamic tool.
 After completing the features above, I'd like to add:

 - JSON imports and exports for moving data between sessions
 - [react-select](https://react-select.com/home) integration for easier dropdown selection
 - light/dark mode skin swapping
 - settings for tweaking individual rules and accommodation for popular house rules

 All of these things should be perfectly achievable, and are a little more enticing than figuring out a data structure right now, so I hope I can move on to them soon.

 By the end of this, I don't think I'll be a React wizard, but I'll still be alive and kickin', which is more than I can say for my starter, Crusher.

+{% include embedded_image.html url="/assets/images/posts/2021-02-11-nuzlocke-tracker/crusher.png" description="Crush not, lest ye be crushed" %}